 Contraceptive Services and Family Planning

 All the doctors are fully trained in this field and can offer advice on all aspects of contraception including cap and coil fitting, morning after pills etc. We choose not to restrict this service to a particular clinic, preferring to offer you consultations during normal surgery hours which ensures confidentiality.
-Some of the doctors are able to fit long–term contraceptives such as IUD ('coils') and the new Implant.
+Some of the doctors are able to fit long–term contraceptives such as IUD ('coils').
+For implanons you will need to ring Integrated Sexual Health on 01709 427777.
 Sister Sue Kelly also has a special interest in this field which includes "natural" family planning.

 Whilst some degree of upset and unhappiness is a natural part of life there are occasions when some specialist input can be of value, and we have a variety of counselling staff attached to the practice.
-They take referrals from the doctors, and cover areas such as anxiety, depression, bereavement and phobias.
-We have a dedicated counsellor for younger people, and our in–house team can refer on to other local services.
+You can self refer to the IAPT service 01709 447755 or speak to one of our receptionist who can refer you to our mental health worker.

-Dr Thorman with Sister Lyca Downing and Lisa Buttery run the practice diabetic programme.
+Dr Thorman with Sister Lyca Downing, Verity Ryczek, Jayne Fields and Karen Weldon run the practice diabetic programme.
 This aims to provide full diabetic care for uncomplicated diabetics on diet and/or tablets, together with shared care for diabetics with complications or those requiring insulin.
 Full diabetic care means good day–to–day control of blood glucose and annual screening for complications.
-If you are diabetic or think you might be, and are not yet in the practice programme, please make yourself known to Sister Buttery or Sister Downing
+If you are diabetic or think you might be, and are not yet in the practice programme, please contact the surgery.